Workshop for Persons Responsible for Product Information Overview Management and Practice Managers in 2024" was held

 Efficacy (Other)

-In this session, we introduced our views on the following topics, which were asked by member companies, when the Pharmaceutical Manufacturers Association of Japan (PMAJ) Review Committee examines them.
+In this session, he introduced his views on the following topics, which were asked by member companies, when they were reviewed by the JPMA Review Committee.

 - Regarding the description of "was consistent"